Do you dry up, go blank, or get tongue-tied in social or professional situations?

 Thelma, former teacher

 This environment is unlike anything you will find in everyday life, and the freedom you are afforded is completely transferrable.
-Simply put, I give much less of a f*** now than I did 12 weeks ago, and this is infinitely more than I could have hoped for when tentatively enrolling.
-I would do it again without hesitation as it is easily the best decision I’ve made on my journey of self-improvement.
+Put, I give much less of a f*** now than I did 12 weeks ago, and this is infinitely more than I could have hoped for when tentatively enrolling.
+I would do it again without hesitation as it is easily the best decision I’ve made on my self-improvement journey.

 Colin O, legal writer,